enkidevs/curriculum/javascript/browser-apis/intro-browser-js/modifying-the-body.md

 </body>
 </html>
 ```
-So in the example above the h1 element and the two paragraph elements would be overwritten with the words "My content was changed!"
+In the example above, the `h1` element and the two paragraph elements would be overwritten with the words "My content was changed!"

 ## Modifying the body